matthis-k/linux-install/README.md

 # Installation

-This is assuming you use the live installation media provided by [archlinux.org]
+This is assuming you use the live installation media provided by [the offical website](https://archlinux.org/download/)

 ## On the live installation media